bfigge1/website-1/content/authors/admin/_index.md

 I'm an Economics PhD candidate at Georgia State University and research assistant at Georgia Policy Labs.

-As an applied microeconomist, my interests span health, labor, and environmental economics.
+As an applied microeconomist, my interests span health, environmental, and education economics.

 In my job market paper I study Crisis Pregnancy Centers and how they shape fertility outcomes.